rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-207 2024Fa] SoLA 1 returned (2024-09-20)

+Dear Initially Assessed Learners,

+I hope that your week has wrapped up well and that you are looking forward to the excitement of family weekend.
+(It's family weekend, right?)
+Don't forget the concerts and other events that are happening this weekend!

+I've returned SoLA #1.
+Unfortunately, most of you need to do a bit more to reach "Sufficient".
+(Don't worry; last semester, most people missed their first LAs, too.)
+Here are a few quick notes to supplement the notes I've included in the individual LAs.

+--

+LA (Development #02): Build tools

+This is a case in which I'd like to see some code, in particular, appropriate parts of the `pom.xml` along with some discussion of the updates you made to that file and why.

+I'd also like a discussion of common Maven commands to illustrate that you know what you can do. ("Compile and Run" is not enough.)
+You could even copy and paste a session (and add some comments), provided you use the -q flag.

+--

+LA (Development #04): IDE

+This was a case in which I didn't need to see code (although I did appreciate that some of you provided a config file and a discussion of how you had configured VSCode).

+Many of you just gave me some Java and said "I created this in VSCode".
+But that doesn't really demonstrate that you know how to use an IDE or what an IDE is.
+You can create Java code in any editor; many editors even have a "Java mode".

+What do you do in an other IDE other than edit and type in a terminal window?
+What is "integrated" about the development?

+Also: If you are going to provide me with Java code, make sure it's good Java code.

+Many of the best answers to this problem provided me with a narrative of how the author worked with VSCode to go from assignment to working code, including issues along the way and how VSCode helped.

+---

+As this may suggest, I can be a tough grader.
+But don't worry, I have confidence that all of you can reach the levels I expect.
+Certainly, most students did in 207 last year.

+As always, your questions are welcome.

+Regards,

+-- SamR

 ## [CSC-207 2024Fa] MP2 Pre-Assessments and such (2024-09-15)

 Dear Calculating Students,